 - Bricks have seen an increase of 11%+ this year as opposed to last

-There are many other considerations when we are looking at the aftermath of a hurricane.
-Building codes are always an issue when building or modifying a home but they can be amplified after a storm.
-Consider this, if your home’s elevation is deemed to be too low due to new guidelines and you do not have the right policies in place or do not have the money to cover where your policy limits end, how will you rebuild your home?
+There are many other considerations when looking at a hurricane’s aftermath.
+Building codes are always an issue when building or modifying a home, but they can be amplified after a storm.
+Consider this, if your home’s elevation is deemed to be too low due to new guidelines, and you do not have the right policies in place or do not have the money to cover where your policy limits end, how will you rebuild your home?
 These issues can complicate some of the most vulnerable homeowners and create an expensive and complicated rebuilding process.

 Hurricane Insurance Coverage That Protects for Less

 Texas is a wonderful state, but its residents deal with hurricanes more than almost any other state ranking second in the nation for the most hurricanes to make landfall.
-Within the state, there are 14 counties that are at the highest risk of feeling the effects of tropical storms and hurricanes:
+Within the state, 14 counties are at the highest risk of feeling the effects of tropical storms and hurricanes: